Putrus/putrus/README.md

 - :keyboard: Programming

   The last biggest passion is programming.
 I wrote first "Hello World" in C++ in 2015.
-  It turned out that understanding code came very easily to me.
-I started writing more and more code and then I decided to study computer science.
+  It turned out that writing code is very satisfied and understanding code came very easily to me.
+  I started writing more and more and then I decided to study computer science.
 <!--
 **Putrus/putrus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.